|

 Aloe yemenica JRI Wood 1983

 In their habitat, these Aloes often hang down cliffs.
-The leaves have small marginal teeth.
+Their succulent leaves have small marginal teeth.
 The inflorescence consists of one or more racemes of densely-packed tubular red or yellow flowers.

 Native to modest elevations in Saudi Arabia and the Yemen.